Journey to Circularity

 Materials Recycling

 We remain highly engaged in global efforts to reduce carbon emissions from our manufacturing operations, reduce waste, and implement pathways available for the reuse of as much of the waste we generate as possible.
+This year we participated in the preparation of five new project proposals that have been awarded by the US Department of Energy focused on wind blade recycling and sustainable materials which we will begin working on during 2024.

 Waste

 Mitigating and managing waste generated from production is a key objective for TPI.
 Our facilities manage the waste generated according to local regulations.
 Our waste data is collected monthly using invoices from disposal facilities and haulers.
-All waste data is verified by on-site EHS supervisors and through annual audits conducted at our ISO 14001 certified facilities.
+All waste data is verified by on site EHS supervisors and through annual audits conducted at our ISO 14001 certified facilities.
 These processes allow TPI to understand the volume and cost of waste produced to ensure waste reduction remains a priority.

-We formed waste continuous improvement teams at each location, which completed waste stream analyses and developed waste reduction projects.
-In a continuation of our program, in 2022, we achieved our waste rate reduction goal (5% reduction during the year) by focusing our projects on optimizing direct material usage.
+We have waste continuous improvement teams at each location, which completed waste stream analyses and developed waste reduction projects.

-This year, we had 59,881 metric tons of waste, of which 9,763 metric tons was hazardous and 50,118 metric tons was nonhazardous waste.
+This year, we had 52,585 metric tons of waste, of which 9,949 metric tons was hazardous and 42,635 metric tons was nonhazardous waste.
 Landfilled hazardous waste is disposed of through controlled confinement in a landfill that is lined, monitored, and in compliance with government regulations.

-1 Circular Economy: Blade recycling is a top priority for the wind industry | Wind Europe
+14 Circular Economy: Blade recycling is a top priority for the wind industry | Wind Europe

-14Hazardous waste disposal methods are confirmed by hazardous waste manifests.
+15 Hazardous waste disposal methods are confirmed by hazardous waste manifests.
 Non-hazardous waste disposal methods are confirmed based on vendor reports.
 Waste is reported based on shipment dates from our facilities.
 The other category includes waste disposed from cafeteria grease traps and using the U.S. EPA H141 code that is stored by the waste vendor and the disposal method is not provided to TPI.